 North Carolina Gun Laws or California?

-After the high profile school shooting in Parkland, Florida in February, Gov. Roy Cooper quickly called for more gun control.
-In March, Cooper said the Jim Crow era pistol approval process managed by the county Sheriffs needs to be expanded to include “assault rifles,” a nebulous term for certain semi-automatic rifles.
+After the high profile school shooting in Parkland, Florida in February of 2018, Gov. Roy Cooper quickly called for more gun control.
+That March, Cooper said the Jim Crow era pistol approval process managed by the county Sheriffs needs to be expanded to include “assault rifles,” a nebulous term for certain semi-automatic rifles.
 Federal background checks are already required for all firearms purchased from a licensed dealer.
 Cooper is in favor too of raising the minimum purchase age from 18 to 21 for what he deems “assault rifles,” banning bump stocks, and implementing gun restraining orders.
 (Note, 80 percent of gun crimes occur with a handgun and by somebody who is not the legal owner.)

 Cooper, who in the past received an “A” rating from the NRA as attorney general (to the ire of many state Second Amendment activists) is calling on the federal government to ban many semi-automatic rifles too.
 “Until the federal government takes action to discontinue the sale of assault weapons to civilians, North Carolina law should be updated to raise the legal age of sale of these weapons to age 21 and require anyone buying them — at a store, online, or at a gun show — to go through the same background check and permitting process as they would for a handgun,” declared Cooper in a March article he penned for Medium.
 “There’s no good reason for the current double standard,” he declared.
 Guns being sold at stores already go through a federal background check but Cooper’s proposal will strip the rights of young adults to legally purchase many mainstream semi-automatic firearms.

 One of the more controversial restrictions is gun restraining orders, introduced in May as a stand-alone bill in the House by Democrat State Rep. Marcia Morey of Durham.